jwright/toy_alchemist/README.md

 The `Toy Alchemist` is like the `Toy Robot` but with a special power revealed at just the right time.
 The Alchemist is here to help you learn Elixir.
 It hopes to pass on the potions, er powers.

+### Commands

+1. `MOVE` - Moves the `Alchemist` one space in the direction they are facing.
+It does not perform the move if the Alchemist can fall off of the Elixir Table.

 ## TESTING

 You can run the tasks with the standard mix command: